Nicka-R/Automatisation/immo-api-php/README.md

 - make sure you are in the immo-api-php directory
 - run docker compose up -d
-- then run docker compose exec -it <container id> -c "composer install"
+- then run `docker compose exec -it immo-api-php composer install`

 # database